×

 How Can a Workers’ Comp Attorney Help Me?

-Working with an experienced workers’ comp attorney can greatly improve your chances of getting justice and receiving the compensation benefits you need and deserve.
+Working with an experienced workers’ comp attorney can greatly improve your chances of receiving the benefits you need and deserve.
 Our lawyers can help you with:

 • Settlement Negotiations: You should ideally have a skilled negotiator by your side to help you during settlement talks.
-Our lawyers can aggressively negotiate with the insurance company to make sure you get the best settlement amount.
+Our lawyers can negotiate with the insurance carrier to pursue appropriate benefits based on your work restrictions and medical status, with the goal of obtaining a fair settlement within the workers’ compensation system.

 • Appealing Denied Claims: We are ready to appeal the insurance decision on your behalf.
-We will look into the response and attach all of the supporting information to make sure that you get the compensation you deserve.
-We will work hard to determine whether the insurer acted in bad faith.
-We can help you request a hearing before the Industrial Commission and represent you.
+We will review the denial, gather supporting information, and help you request a hearing before the Industrial Commission when appropriate.

-• Representation at Workers’ Comp Hearing: If your claim is denied, we are always ready to help you request a hearing before the Industrial Commission.
-We will work tirelessly to ensure your rights and best interests are well protected.
+• Representation at Workers’ Comp Hearing: If your claim is denied, we can help you request a hearing before the Industrial Commission and represent you.

 How Much Does a Qualified Workers’ Comp Attorney Cost?

 Our Charlotte workers’ compensation lawyers work on a contingency fee basis.
 This means you don’t need to pay any fees until we win your case.
-This will let you focus on making a full recovery without worrying about spending any more money.
+This can let you focus on making a full recovery without worrying about additional legal bills during your case.

-Talk to a Charlotte Workers’ Compensation Lawyer for Truck Drivers Today
+Talk to a Charlotte Workers’ Compensation Truck Driver Lawyer Today

 Being injured while doing your work can be such a stressful experience.
 This is especially true for truckers.
-Aside from having to deal with the injuries and getting proper treatment, you must also deal with your employer and their insurance company, not to mention the workers’ compensation system.
+Aside from having to deal with the injuries and getting proper medical care, you must also deal with your employer and their insurance company, not to mention the workers’ compensation system.

 Knowing the law and your rights is half the battle.
 This is why you should consult with a Charlotte, NC, workers’ compensation lawyer to get advice on your case.
-Don’t hesitate to contact Waple & Houk Law today to schedule a free case review.
+To request a free case review, don’t hesitate to contact Waple & Houk Law.

 reviews